renatomatos79/playground/lesson-001/readme.txt

 =================================================================================

-creating a new alpine image, but this name specifing a container name
+creating a new alpine image, but this time, we are gonna run a new container specifying its name

 $ docker container run --name myalpine -it alpine
 / #